Vuinea/Test-Centre/README.md

 ## Schedule a Make-up Test

 Once you have communicated with the student about the date and time they will be able to take the test, simply create a new test using the steps above and add the student to it.

-# For Students

-Students will not use TEST-CENTRE directly.
-They will receive notifications from the system via their school email.

 # For Test-Centre Employees